dushantpanchbhai/chatbot2/README.md

             a_yaml_file = open(path1)
             par = yaml.load(a_yaml_file, Loader=yaml.FullLoader)
 ```
-so, the model will first check if the entered question is greeting type or not. if the question is not greeting type then it will show result according to web scrapping
+so, the model first checks whether the entered question/sentence is greeting type or not.
+If the question/sentence is not greeting type then it will show result according to web scrapping.

 * GitHub repo link: [Link to repository](https://github.com/dushantpanchbhai/chatbot2.git)
 * Drive link: [Drive link here](https://drive.google.com/drive/folders/1CIqauP6lBFn7vU7RKxF5kjTZVj47IcwN?usp=sharing)